 Buttermilk, also known as chaas or chaach, refers to the liquid left behind when the cream is churned into butter.
 The lactic acid present in buttermilk gives it a slightly acidic or sour taste and makes it easier to digest for lactose-intolerant consumers.
 It also helps the human body to fight against diseases and bacterial infections, and acts as a natural treatment against swelling, irritation and lack of appetite.
 Earlier, it was only consumed as a beverage, but nowadays it is also used in bakery products and frozen desserts in dried or condensed form.
-The recently published research report by IMARC Group, titled “Buttermilk Market in India: Industry Trends, Share, Size, Growth, Opportunity and Forecast 2018-2023”, estimates that the buttermilk market in India was worth INR 56.7 Billion in 2017.
-The report further anticipates the market to reach a value of INR 195.0 Billion by 2023, at a projected CAGR of nearly 23% over the forecast period.
+The recently published research report by IMARC Group, titled “Buttermilk Market in India: Industry Trends, Share, Size, Growth, Opportunity and Forecast 2019-2024”, estimates the buttermilk market in India grew at a CAGR of more than 21% during 2011-2018.
+The report further anticipates the market to reach a value of INR 237.5 Billion by 2024, exhibiting a double digit growth over the forecast period.

 Buttermilk Market in India Drivers/Constraints: